 Appeal A review of our decision.
-Appeal is to the Magistrates' Court or the

-Crown Court.
-The Courts may uphold our decision (agree with the

-Local Authority) or overturn it (agrees with you).

-Conviction A court determines a person is guilty of an offence

-Conviction free period

-A period without any convictions

-DBS Disclosure and Barring Service

-District The area covered by Stevenage Borough Council

-Driver The person licensed by a local licensing authority to drive a licensed vehicle.

-DVSA Driving Vehicle Standards Agency

-DVLA Driver and Vehicle Licensing Agency

-Fit & proper A person who we think has the right skills and ability assessed person throughout the application process, because, for example, they:

-• Are no threat to the public

-- Have a good knowledge of the district

-- Are healthy

-- Are of good character

-GP General Practitioner

-Hackney Carriage/Taxi A vehicle that can carry passengers for hire or reward.
+Appeal is to the Magistrates' Court or the Crown Court.
+The Courts may uphold our decision (agree with the Local Authority) or overturn it (agrees with you).
+Conviction A court determines a person is guilty of an offence Conviction free period A period without any convictions DBS Disclosure and Barring Service District The area covered by Stevenage Borough Council Driver The person licensed by a local licensing authority to drive a licensed vehicle, whether a hackney carriage/taxi or private hire vehicle.
+DVSA Driving Vehicle Standards Agency DVLA Driver and Vehicle Licensing Agency Fit & proper person A person who we think has the right skills and ability assessed hroughout the application process or the duration of their licence, because they meet the definition in Appendix 2 GP General Practitioner Hackney Ca rriage/Taxi A vehicle that can carry passengers for hire or reward.
 The vehicle can be hailed by its passenger from the street; can park on a rank while waiting for its passenger; is available for immediate hire.

-HMRC His Majesty's Revenue and Customs

-Mitigating

-Circumstances Circumstances, which can be presented to the Council authority to explain what happened which may reduce its seriousness and aid with determination of an application

-MOT Ministry of Transport - annual motor vehicle inspection

-New vehicle Those that are being licenced for the first time.
+HMRC His Majesty's Revenue and Customs Mitigating Circumstances Circumstances, which can be presented to the Council to explain what happened which may reduce its seriousness and aid with determination of an application МОТ Ministry of Transport - annual motor vehicle inspection New vehicle Those that are being licenced for the first time.
 Vehicles whose licences (hackney carriage/taxi or private hire vehicles) have expired and subsequently apply.
 Where an existing vehicle licences expires, the subsequent application for a licence for that vehicle will be treated as a first-time application and the standards and criteria relating to first time applications will be applied.
 An application to change a vehicle will be required to meet the criteria for a new vehicle.
 Operator An individual or business that invites or accepts bookings for private hire, and sometimes, hackney carriage vehicles.

-Person The term 'person' applies to both individuals and bodies corporate and unincorporated.

-PHO Private Hire Operator

-PHV Private Hire Vehicle

-Private hire A vehicle that can carry passengers by prior arrangement only through vehicle a licensed operator.
+Person The term 'person' applies to both individuals and bodies corporate and unincorporated. РНО Private Hire Operator PHV Private Hire Vehicle Private hire vehicle A vehicle that can carry passengers by prior arrangement only through a licensed operator.
 Proprietor The person(s), partnership or company named on, and who are in possession of a licensed vehicle.

-Refuse/ A decision made not to give the licence.
+Refuse/ Refusal A decision made not to give the licence.

-Refusal

 Revoke To take away a licence permanently.
 Suspend To take away a licence temporarily.

-The Council Stevenage Borough Council

-Written A report or letter stating that an issue has caused the Council concern in regard to a person's suitability to hold a licence.
+The Council Stevenage Borough Council Written warning A report or letter stating that an issue has caused the Council concern in regard to a person's suitability to hold a licence.
 Similar or repeat behaviour in the future could lead to suspension, or revocation of a licence.

-Working Monday to Friday, excluding public/bank holidays.
+Working Days Monday to Friday, excluding public/bank holidays.

-Days

-warning